 A circumstance playing an important rôle here, is the existence of two antagonist tendencies in French politics.
-While the great peasant masses, pensioners, and officials, desire a peaceful policy, and only wish for the stabilization and possible improvement of the rate of exchange of the franc, there are, on he other hand, wide strata of heavy industrial undertakings striving for a military and imperialist policy.
-This policy is dictated by the necessity of combining French ores with German coal; the attempts to bring this about by peaceful negotiations with the German bourgeoisie have so far been without avail.
+While the great peasant masses, pensioners, and officials, desire a peace-ful policy, and only wish for the stabilization and possible im-provement of the rate of exchange of the franc, there are, on the other hand, wide strata of heavy industrial undertakings striving for a military and imperialist policy.
+This policy is dictated by the necessity of combining French ores with German coal; the attempts to bring this about by peaceful negotiations with the German hours regarding have so for been without avail.
+It with the German bourgeoisie have so far been without avail.
 It must here be taken into consideration that the consequence of a policy of violence-the further depreciation of the franc-is by no means undesirable to the French capitalist.
-Depreciation of the franc signifies an automatic reduction in wages, and French heavy industry, rendered dependent on extensive exports (by having gained Lorraine, and by the combination with the iron industry of Luxemburg and Belgium), would find its struggle for the world markets facilitated by the low value of the franc.
+Depreciation of the franc signifies an automatic reduction in wages, and French heavy industry, rendered dependent on extensive exports (by having gained Lorraine, and by the combination with the iron industry of Luxemburg and Belgium), would find its struggle for the world markets facilitated by the low value of the france.
 It must finally be taken into consideration that France's finances are on the verge of ruin, and that she has already expended 100 milliards of francs for the restoration of the devastated regions, without having received any large cash payment from Germany.
-It is thus comprehensible that, despite the fear of war like adventures prevailing among wide strata of the people, the whole of bourgeois public opinion nevertheless firm'y supports Poincaré in the question of "productive pledges".
+It is thus comprehensible that, despite the fear of war like adventures prevailing among wide strata of the people, the whole of bourgeois public opinion nevertheless firmly supports Poincaré in the question of "productive pledges".
 The antagonism which has split the Entente is not a new one.
 At the London conference of last summer, England refused to accede to the measures demanded by France, demands in all essentials the same as those now formulated.